CrystalSommer24/ELK-Stack-Project/README.md

  10.1.0.4 ansible_python_interpreter=/usr/bin/python3
 ```
-Now that the /etc/ansible/hosts file has been updated the playbook can be run.
+Now that the /etc/ansible/hosts file has been updated you can run the playbook.

 Use the command:

    `ansible-playbook install-elk.yml`

 After running the playbook, SSH from your Ansible container to the ELK machine.

 From there run the following command to check that seb/elk:761 is running.

    `docker ps`

-- The result should be similar to the image below:
+The result should be similar to the image below:

  ![image](Images/docker_ps_ss.PNG)
 - Navigate to http://<ELK.VM.External.IP>:5601/app/kibana to check that the installation worked as expected.